 You can automatically allocate User Numbers for multiple fixtures by selecting a group of fixtures, then setting User Number.
 The first fixture will have the User Number you entered, and the other selected fixtures will be given a number increasing by 1 for each fixture.

-You can set a legend for the current page of fixtures using theSet Legend function from the main Program menu.
-The legend is shown on the touch button for the page and on the HUD.
+You can set a legend for the current page of fixtures using theSet Legend function from the main Program menu, then Page Legends, then the page tab which you like to change (if pages are not shown you can enable this in the context menu).
+The legend is shown on the touch button for the page.

 Fixture Button Halo